Richard Ramirez's arrest location

 View MapSkip To Address

-This is the location where Richard Ramirez was arrested.
+This is the location where the Night Stalker, Richard Ramirez, was arrested.

-It is situated outside of 3732 Hubbard Street in Los Angeles, California.
+It is situated outside 3732 Hubbard Street in Los Angeles, California.

 The serial killer was apprehended after a group of residents chased him and beat him.
-Shortly afterwards, a police officer arrived at the scene and managed to separate him from the angry crowd.
+Shortly afterwards, a police officer arrived at the scene and separated him from the crowd.

 The Night Stalker

-The police finally caught a break in the case after the 25-year-old mistakenly left a fingerprint on a vehicle that he had stolen.
-Although he had wiped the interior down before abandoning it, it seems as though he overlooked a print on the rear-view mirror.
+The police finally caught a break in the case after the 25-year-old mistakenly left a fingerprint on a stolen vehicle.
+Although he wiped the interior down before abandoning it, he overlooked a print on the rearview mirror.

 Fortunately, his fingerprints were already in the system, as he had been arrested for a separate car theft eight months earlier.
 Consequently, the authorities were able to identify him and release his mugshot to the press.